m9-kamoshuma/image_maker/README.md

 # What's this
-# You can chage an image into a mosaic-like image consist of tiny images you choose.
+# You can change an image into a mosaic-like image consist of tiny images you choose.

 # How to use
 # 1:select folder containing material images